thedolapo/Layered-Cake/README.md

 ## About

 I was working on a project and needed a 3D cake rendered in a canvas on the web.
-This is the result - a fully interactive, beautifully textured layered cake built with Three.js that can be embedded anywhere on the web.
+This is the result, a fully interactive, an coloured layered cake built with Three.js that can be embedded anywhere on the web.

 ## Features